UNM Social Media Best Practices

 Who is your audience?
 Once you answer this question you’ll be able to create the content that will connect with them the best.

 Is it students?
 Faculty and Staff?
 Alumni?
-Each audience want a different story of the university - students want to know what is going on across campus, how-to stories about enjoying campus life, tips to improve their grades; alumni want to hear positive stories about their alma mater, stories that will boost their pride and may even want to encourage them to donate.
+Each audience wants a different story of the university - students want to know what is going on across campus, how-to stories about enjoying campus life, tips to improve their grades; alumni want to hear positive stories about their alma mater, stories that will boost their pride and may even want to encourage them to donate.

 You want to create content that your fans will want to share with their fans.